henrylt/CS690-FinalProject/README.md

 # CS690-FinalProject

 ## Get Start
+1. Download the released zip pack
+2. unzip the pack
-double click RunningLog.exe in the release package.
+3. double click RunningLog.exe in the unzip fold.